ckpwong/ckpwong.github.io/about.md

 ### Crafts

 My main outlet of creativity is knitting and other yarn-related activities.
-My Ravelry account is [www.ravelry.com/people/ckpwong](http://www.ravelry.com/people/ckpwong).
+Check [my Raverly account](http://www.ravelry.com/people/ckpwong) for some of my projects and inspirations.

 I also dabble with sewing on older/vintage machines.
 My current sewing machines are Singer Touch & Sew 648, Singer Featherweight 221-1 and Singer 201k.
 All of them are older than me.
 Only the Touch & Sew is younger than my mom.